richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository.md

 This key is not known by any other names
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
-Once the clone completes successfully you should see something like this:
+Once the clone to the IFS completes successfully you should see something like this:
 ```
 Warning: Permanently added 'github.com' (ED25519) to the list of known hosts.
 remote: Enumerating objects: 9, done.